 Section 6.
 Items of business to be considered at any Council meeting shall be submitted to the City Manager no later than the Wednesday morning prior to a scheduled Council meeting.
 A written agenda and informational material is to be prepared and sent the Friday preceding each meeting to each Councilmember.
-Emergency items arising after the regular agenda has been prepared shall be referred to the City Manager for inclusion, as an Addendum to the agenda.
+Urgent items arising after the regular agenda has been prepared may be placed on the agenda if the Councilmember or City Manager explains the necessity and receives a majority vote of the Council on a motion to add the item.

 Section 7.
-Written Correspondence: Access to the City Council by written correspondence is a significant right of all members of the general public, including in particular, citizens of the City.
+Written Correspondence: Access to the City Council by written correspondence is a significant right of all members of the general public, including in particular, residents of the City.
 The City Council desires to encourage the exercise of this access right by the general public to bring to the attention of the Council, matters of concern to Kirkland residents.
 In order to do this most effectively, some orderly procedure for the handling of written correspondence is essential.
 One concern of the City Council is application of the appearance of fairness doctrine to correspondence addressed to the Council, concerning matters which will be coming before the City Council in a quasi-judicial or land use hearing context.
 Special care in the way the content of those letters is brought to the attention of the individual members of the Council is essential in order that an unintended violation of the appearance of fairness doctrine does not result.